paulwlocke/dwp-call-external-api/README.md

 and returns a list of User objects.
 The external API was provided, and the data returned by that formed the basis of my data modelling.

-Class User was created using the Builder pattern, with the help of the Lombok annotations.
+Class User models the user data type.
+I reworked this to NOT use the Builder design batter with Lombok as it was causing issues with the JSON deserialisation when working with the JsonUnwrapped annotation.

 Two simple interaction main classes were created to check the serialization and deserialization of the User type.